If you’re wondering how to sell product placement in your film, you’re in the right place.

 The important thing to remember is to leverage your skills – good advertising is often time consuming and difficult.
 If you pitch it right, the business will feel like you’re doing them a favor.

-We created an email guide that covers this – check it out here.
+We created an email guide that covers this: download it using the form below:

 Looking to Avoid Selling Product Placement in Your Short Film?